Your state's best all-you-can-eat brunch

 New Hampshire: The Old Salt at Lamie's Inn, Hampton

-For a Sunday brunch that’s just as much about quality as quantity, book a reservation at nautical tavern The Old Salt at the 18th-century Lamie's Inn.
+For a Sunday brunch that’s just as much about quality as quantity, make a reservation at nautical tavern The Old Salt at the 18th-century Lamie's Inn.
 From fresh fruit, breakfast staples, and selected cheeses to dinner options such as roast beef and turkey, this place has it all, including a chocolate fountain.
 Depending on when you visit, you may also be treated to some live music.

 New Jersey: Borgata Buffet at Borgata Hotel, Casino & Spa, Atlantic City

-New Mexico: Hong Kong Buffet, Albuquerque
+New Mexico: Tomato Cafe, Albuquerque

-New York: Turkish Kitchen, New York
+New York: Crab House, New York City

 North Carolina: Blue Ridge at The Omni Grove Park Inn, Ashville